5733d9e2be6485d52ffa08870cabdee0/sandbox-ui/README.md

 Authentication is not supported.
 The mocked version of the application is served from `localhost` instead of `prod.foo.redhat.com`.

 Any resource created while using the mocked version of the app will be lost after refreshing the page.
 No persistence layer is implemented.

-At the moment the only action/source type supported is `Slack`.
-Trying to create a processor with a different source/action type will result in its configuration not being correctly saved.

 ## Code formatting